 Best Verizon phone plans with 5G coverage

-Verizon launched its 5G network in 2019, and high-speed service is now available in 36 cities as of this writing.
+Verizon launched its 5G network just about two years ago, and high-speed Ultra Wideband service is now available in 64 cities and counting as of this writing.
 Verizon also has erected 5G hubs in some NFL stadiums and NBA and NHL arenas, not that anyone’s spending much time in any of those plays during the coronavirus pandemic.

 The best Verizon phone plan for seniors